gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

 ## Environment Management

 1. **Virtual Environment Requirements**
-   - ALWAYS create and use a virtual environment for each project
+   - Create and use a virtual environment for each project
-   - ALWAYS activate the virtual environment before any package operations
+   - Activate the virtual environment before any package installation
-   - ALWAYS activate the virtual environment before running any project code
+   - Activate the virtual environment before running scripts
    - Document virtual environment setup in README.md

 2. **Virtual Environment Setup**